engjen/Liver_Lung_PDAC/Supplemental_Data/README.txt

 ####### Supplemental Datasets #########

 Supplemental_Dataset_1.xlsx:
-First sheet has patient level data including survival/outcome data, clinical covariates such as age, grade, stage, sex, lymph nodes positive, lymphovascular invasion and neoadjuvant treatment.
+Sheet: Patient_Metadata - Patient level data including survival/outcome data, clinical covariates such as age, grade, stage, sex, lymph nodes positive, lymphovascular invasion and neoadjuvant treatment.
 "Survival" is a one hot encoding on vital status and Recurrence is a one hot encoding of follow up status for days from resection to recurrence (used for Kaplan-meier analysis).

-Metastasis site (i.e. liver, lung, other sire).
+Metastasis site (i.e. liver, lung, other site).
 "Cohort" column has whether patients were in liver or lung cohort (including resected and non-resected patients) "Recurrence_Sites_4" column has the metastatic recurrence sites for all resected patients